Skip to main content

 • Policy Categories: SECURITY

-Similar Policies
+Similar Policiesโ€‹

-Similar Internal Rules
+Similar Internal Rulesโ€‹

 RulePoliciesFlags

-βœ‰οΈ dec-x-ca52f63a2
+โœ‰๏ธ dec-x-ca52f63a2

 Open File

-Basic Authentication provides the ability to create identities and authentication for an App Service without a centralized Identity Provider.
-For a more effective, capable, and secure solution for Identity, Authentication, Authorization, and Accountability, a centralized Identity Provider such as Entra ID is strongly advised.
+Basic Authentication provides the ability to create identities and authentication for an App Service without a centralized identity provider.
+For a more effective, capable, and secure solution for identity, authentication, authorization, and accountability, a centralized identity provider such as Entra ID is strongly advised.

 Basic Authentication introduces an identity silo which can produce privileged access to a resource.
 This can be exploited in numerous ways and represents a significant vulnerability and attack vector.

-From Azure Portal
+From Azure Portalโ€‹

-1. Search for, and open App Services from the search bar.
+1. Search for and open App Services from the search bar.

-2. For each App Service listed.
+2. For each App Service listed, do the following:

-3. Click on the App Service name.
+3. Select the App Service name.

 4. Under the Settings menu item, click on Configuration.